Daniel-A3/ArduinoProjects/lcdTemp/README.md

-### Displays Temperature and Humidity on an LCD display
+# Display Temperature and Humidity on an LCD display...

+### **This project requires : **
+- Arduino Uno microcontroller
+- Small LCD display
+- DHT Humidity and Temperature sensor
+- Breadboard
+- Jumper wires